jsdelivrbot/ReduxBlogApp-1/README.md

 ## Getting Started

-There are two methods for getting started with this repo:
+There are two ways to get started with this repo:

 ***1. Familiar with Git?***